santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Revision/Revision Notes.md

 >   2. Server responds with an ACK packet
 >   3. Server sends a FIN packet to the client
 >   4. Client responds with an ACK packet
+> - Note: During data transfer, if the receiver has no data to send back to the sender, it will still send standalone ACK packets to acknowledge the received data.
+These ACKs are sent as separate control segments, even if they cannot be piggybacked on data segments.

 # Network Layer